awslabs/multi-model-server/docs/export.md

 ## Export ONNX Model Example

 MMS supports the ONNX format now and using ONNX models is very simple.
-To export a `squeezenet` onnx model, we just need to download [squeezenet model](https://s3.amazonaws.com/model-server/models/onnx-squeezenet/squeezenet.onnx), [signature file](https://s3.amazonaws.com/model-server/models/onnx-squeezenet/signature.json) and [label file](https://s3.amazonaws.com/model-server/models/onnx-squeezenet/synset.txt) and put them into the model assets directory.
-Since the model has the .onnx extension it will be detected and the managed accordingly using [onnx-mxnet converter](https://github.com/onnx/onnx-mxnet).
+To export a `squeezenet` onnx model, we just need to download [squeezenet model](https://s3.amazonaws.com/model-server/models/onnx-squeezenet/squeezenet.onnx), [signature file](https://s3.amazonaws.com/model-server/models/onnx-squeezenet/signature.json) and [label file](https://s3.amazonaws.com/model-server/models/onnx-squeezenet/synset.txt) and put them under the model assets directory.
+Since the model has the .onnx extension, it will be detected and the managed accordingly using [onnx-mxnet converter](https://github.com/onnx/onnx-mxnet).

 Then we can use the same command to export, this will output `squeezenet.model` in the current working directory.